AlprnsngT/WebGL/README.md

 1. Open the `index.html` file in a modern web browser that supports WebGL.
 2. The Turkish flag will be displayed on the canvas.

-## Contributing

-Contributions to this project are welcome.
-Feel free to open issues or submit pull requests for any improvements or bug fixes.

-1. Fork the repository.
-2. Create a new branch for your feature/bugfix: `git checkout -b feature-name`.
-3. Commit your changes: `git commit -am 'Add some feature'`.
-4. Push the branch to your fork: `git push origin feature-name`.
-5. Create a new pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).